hisk2323/CrimeWebApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This project is quite simple to get running locally.
+Short of installing a few NPM packages, this repository contains everything you need to get started.

 ### Prerequisites

-None!
-Short of installing a few NPM packages, this repository contains everything you need to get started.
+You will need [NPM](https://www.npmjs.com/) installed before you can get a local copy of this project up and running.

 ### Installation